Xeliia/Backend-LakBayan/api/README.md

 - Coordinates are in decimal degrees (WGS84)
 - Distance calculations use simple bounding box approximation
 - All monetary values (fares) are in Philippine Pesos (PHP)
+- Time values in route stops are in minutes from origin
+- Route stops are ordered sequentially (order field)

 ---